We take your privacy seriously

 Finally, we use the information collected (such as Clients and Visitors’ use of our Websites and/or Services) and/or provided by Clients in order to improve our Services and Websites.
-In doing so, on the basis of our legitimate interest and in some cases provided a valid consent of our Clients, we create personalized Services that are unique and relevant, such as giving tailored recommendations and customized scoring results.
+In doing so, on the basis of our legitimate interest and in some cases provided a valid consent of our Clients, we create personalised Services that are unique and relevant, such as giving tailored recommendations and customised scoring results.

 3. How long do we keep your data?

 We may keep personal information for a period consistent with the original purpose of information collection and processing, and as long as the Client has an account to use our Services.
 We may then keep personal information for a reasonable period of time (for a maximum of five years), in order to pursue our legitimate business interests, resolve disputes, comply with our legal obligations, and enforce our agreements.

 4. When and how do we disclose your data?